Dr Melanie Kah

-- If you are an Australian or New Zealand student with an excellent GPA (8+), you should be eligible for a scholarship.
+- If you are a NZ or Australian student with an excellent GPA (8+), you should be eligible for a scholarship from UoA.

-- If you are from outside Australia/NZ, have an oustanding academic record and good English skills, we can look into possibilities to support your scholarship application through UoA, your home country or international scholarship programs.
+- If you are from outside NZ/Australia, have an oustanding academic record and good English skills, we can look into possibilities to support your scholarship application through UoA, your home country or international scholarship programs.
 Please check the list and eligibility here and then contact Melanie to see if we are able to support your application.

 - There is currently an exciting opportunity to join a project on the environmental fate of a novel pesticide nanocarrier made of Zein.
 It is suited for students with a good background in Chemistry (environmental, food and/or colloidal chemistry or related topic) and research skills (including research methods, writing, presentation, statistics).
 If you are interested and have the right profile, we would like to hear from you.
 Note that you will need to obtain a scholarship to cover for your fees and living expenses.
 Please send me your CV (2 page max), a description of your motivations and research interests, and your plan to obtain a scholarship (1 page max),

 Areas of expertise